ericqu/LinearRegressionKit.jl/README.md

 Finally if you would like more examples I encourage you to go to the documentation as it gives a few more examples.

-## Notable changes since version 0.72
+## Notable changes since version 0.73
-- Addition of cross-validation features: K-fold cross-validation and the PRESS statistic at the model level.
+- Addition of Ridge regression
-- Addition of several model statistics: Type 1 and 2 SS, squared partial correlation coefficients based on Type 1 SS and Type 2 SS, squared semi-partial correlation coefficients based on Type 1 and 2 SS.
-- additional diagnostic using the frequency tables to identify a set of categories with no observation.